What You Need to Know About Taxi Driver or Chauffeur

 - Auto Driver

-There were about 305,100 jobs for Taxi Driver or Chauffeur in 2016 (in the United States).
+In the United States, there were 305,100 jobs for Taxi Driver or Chauffeur in 2016.
 New jobs are being produced at a rate of 5% which is below the national average.
 The Bureau of Labor Statistics predicts 15,200 new jobs for Taxi Driver or Chauffeur by 2026.
-There will be an estimated 32,700 positions for Taxi Driver or Chauffeur per year.
+The BLS estimates 32,700 yearly job openings in this field.

 The states with the most job growth for Taxi Driver or Chauffeur are Utah, California, and Maryland.
 Watch out if you plan on working in District of Columbia, Minnesota, or Illinois.
 These states have the worst job growth for this type of profession.